suarezgenaro/seda/docs/index.rst

 SEDA: Spectral Energy Distribution Analyzer
 ===========================================

 :math:`\texttt{SEDA}` is an open-source Python package for forward modeling analysis of brown dwarfs, giant exoplanets, and low-mass stars.
-The code compares spectra and/or photometry to diverse atmospheric models by using a Bayesian framework to sample posteriors.
+The code compares spectra and/or photometry to atmospheric models by using a Bayesian framework to sample posteriors.
 Alternatively, the code minimizes the chi-square statistic to find the best model fits.

 Check out the content below for further information on how to install and use :math:`\texttt{SEDA}`.